TrackPolitics logoTrackPolitics

 AI-generated

-Monica Harding is a Liberal Democrat MP for Esher and Walton, elected in 2024.
-She serves as the Liberal Democrat Spokesperson for International Development and sits on the International Development Committee, and since 2025 has been part of the Rare Cancers Bill committee.
-Her parliamentary work combines international development focus with a small number of rebel votes against her party on end-of-life amendments and policing legislation.
+Monica Harding is the Liberal Democrat MP for Esher and Walton, elected in July 2024.
+She serves as the Liberal Democrat Spokesperson on International Development and sits on the International Development Committee; since June 2025 she has also sat on the Rare Cancers Bill committee.
+Earlier in Parliament she was a member of a Commonwealth Parliamentary Association/International Committee of the Red Cross (Status) Bill [HL] committee in November 2024.

 Voting Patterns